BakaOtaku/Offsubmit/README.md

 ## Unique Selling Points

+- The app is Ethereum + **Matic** based which allots a **Portis** wallet to teacher and a wallet id on phone app to students to ensure their easy on boarding.
 - The app can be scaled to an offline Moodle app for exam .
 - The app does not use System time to keep track of submission as System time can be changed.
 - The app leverages Proof of Existence protocol of Blockchain to ensure the scrutiny of submitted answer sheets.
-- The app is Ethereum based which allots a wallet id to students to ensure their easy on boarding.
 - Students are not restricted to use a particular mobile no. for submission.
 - They have to just send the generated SMS.
 - The professor just requires a Portis wallet with some Matic Ether and he can be easily onboarded.